wisdomjack/Proteases-/README.md

 Proteases simulates action of proteases upon peptides and predicts potential cleavage sites

 The code is implemented in R/Shiny.
-This is a web aplication that is hosted at  https://jackarcher.shinyapps.io/Proteases3/
+This is a web aplication that is hosted on a shiny server  https://jackarcher.shinyapps.io/Proteases3/